Ikrammkaissi/pok_dex_field_assistant/README.md

 A Flutter app for searching Pokémon, viewing detailed stats, bookmarking favourites, and getting weather-based Pokémon suggestions.

 ---
+## Notes
+Claude Code was used to accelerate development, while ensuring code quality, architecture, and decisions were reviewed and validated manually.

 ## Setup & Run